Understanding Charging and Discharging Voltage

 • Efficiency: If a battery is charged too quickly (with too high of a charging voltage), it can result in heat generation, leading to inefficiencies in energy storage and potential damage.

-Part 6.
-Limiting charging voltage and limiting discharging voltage
+Part 7.
+What are the limiting charging voltage and limiting discharging voltage?

 To maintain the health of a battery, it’s essential to adhere to the limiting charging voltage and limiting discharging voltage: